Diabetes Mellitus Type 1 In Children

 What else can I do to manage my child's diabetes?

-- Keep all follow-up appointments: Your child's caregiver may want him to have additional tests to check his blood pressure, cholesterol, and A1c.
+- Keep all follow-up appointments: Your child's healthcare provider may want him to have additional tests to check his blood pressure, cholesterol, and A1c.

 - Exercise: Exercise can help keep your child's blood sugar level steady and help him lose weight.
 Have your child exercise for at least 60 minutes on most days of the week.
-Work with your child's caregiver to create an exercise plan.
+Work with your child's healthcare provider to create an exercise plan.
 Check your child's blood sugar level before and after he exercises.
 He may need a carbohydrate snack before, during, or after exercise.
 If your child's blood sugar level is high, check his blood or urine for ketones before he exercises.
 Do not let him exercise if his blood sugar level is high and he has ketones in his urine or blood.
 If your child's blood sugar level is lower than 100 mg/dL, give him a carbohydrate snack before he exercises.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

-- Weight loss: Ask caregivers if your child needs to lose weight, and how much to lose.
+- Weight loss: Ask healthcare providers if your child needs to lose weight, and how much to lose.
 Ask them to help you and your child create a weight loss program.

 What other care will my child need for diabetes mellitus type 1?

 - Medical alert identification: Make sure your child always wears medical alert jewelry or carries a card that says he has diabetes.
-Ask his caregiver where to get these items.
+Ask his healthcare provider where to get these items.

 - Give instructions to your child's school: Make sure your child's teachers know he has diabetes.
 Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.

 - No smoking: Cigarette smoke can worsen the problems that occur with diabetes.
 Do not smoke around your child, and do not let others smoke around him.
 Do not let your child smoke.
-Ask your child's caregiver for information about how to stop smoking if you need help quitting.
+Ask your child's healthcare provider for information about how to stop smoking if you need help quitting.